jamie-clements/jamie-clements/README.md

 - 🎓 Completing my final year of BSc Computer Science
 - 🌱 Teaching and inspiring next-gen developers as an Undergraduate Teaching Assistant
-- 💻 Competing in hackathons throughout the UK
+- 💻 Competing and learning within hackathons
 - 🚀 Building scalable, software and AI-powered solutions

 <!--